keplernetwork/kepler/doc/internal/pool.md

 # Transaction Pool

-This document describes some of the basic functionality and requirements of grin's transaction pool.
+This document describes some of the basic functionality and requirements of kepler's transaction pool.

 ## Overview of Required Capabilities